Charles-Joseph, 7th Prince of Ligne: Military service

 Prince Charles-Joseph de Ligne was born in Brussels, Austrian Netherlands, the son of Field Marshal Claude Lamoral, 6th Prince of Ligne and Princess Elisabeth Alexandrina zu Salm, daughter of Ludwig Otto, 5th Prince zu Salm and his wife Princess Albertine of Nassau-Hadamar.

 As an Austrian subject he entered the imperial army at an early age.
 He distinguished himself by his valor in the Seven Years' War, notably at Breslau, Leuthen, Hochkirch and Maxen.
 A young captain at Leuthen, he found himself suddenly in command of 200 men, the battalion colonels and majors having been killed, and led them to shelter from Prussian cannon fire beside a windmill; subsequently, he participated in the retreat to Königsburg.

 During the Seven Years' War, de Ligne was promoted major in 1757, Oberstleutnant in 1758, and Oberst (colonel) in 1759.
 He was named general-major on 23 April 1764 and Feldmarschall-Leutnant on 1 May 1773.
 He was awarded the Order of the Golden Fleece in 1772.
 He was appointed Inhaber (proprietor) of Infantry Regiment Nr.
 30 in 1771, the successor to Prince William Carl Christian of Saxe-Gotha-Altenburg.

-He became the intimate friend and counselor of Emperor Joseph II, and, inheriting his father's vast estates, lived in the greatest splendor and luxury until the War of the Bavarian Succession brought him again into active service.
+He became the friend and counselor of Emperor Joseph II, and, inheriting his father's large estates, lived in luxury until the War of the Bavarian Succession brought him again into active service.

 In 1778, de Ligne was impressed by a captured Prussian officer Flemming von Hagen, who was asked about his girl friends by his captors and replied, "I love nothing more dearly than my sword".
 He wished that more Austrian officers were as serious about their military profession.
 King Frederick the Great of Prussia built a number of palaces and other buildings in Potsdam, but upon closer inspection, the place had a seedy appearance. de Ligne wrote that Frederick had a chance to do something new in Potsdam, but "he believed that he could bend Nature to his will by the force of his intellect, in the same way as he attained his victories, and managed war, politics, population, finances and industries.
 But Nature has a way of laughing at heroes.
 She prefers a Somerset farmer".